By Beth Murton

-If you really want to show off at your next garden BBQ party, forget cooking in a pizza oven (although if you're still after one, do check out our pizza ovens buying guide), and try this fire pit idea instead.
+If you really want to show off at your next garden BBQ party, forget cooking in a pizza oven (although if you're still after one, do check out our best pizza oven buying guide), and try this fire pit idea instead.

-This Quan Quadro Premium Large Wood Fired BBQ is one for any wannabe chefs out there, as it combines a large central fire pit surrounded by a carbon steel top plate so you can try out Teppanyaki style cooking while everyone else gathers around and tucks in.
+This is one for any wannabe chefs out there.
+It combines a large central fire pit surrounded by a carbon steel top plate so you can try out Teppanyaki-style cooking while everyone else gathers around and tucks in.

-One of the best uses for your fire pit?
+What's one of the best uses for your fire pit?
 Making S'mores of course!
-Yes, there's plenty of ways you can try and make them indoors over winter, but that's not half as much fun as doing it over an open fire in the garden (and they don't taste as good).
-Whether you’re having a Halloween or Bonfire night celebration, this is the perfect way to keep the kids entertained.
+Yes, there's plenty of ways you can try and make them indoors, but that's not half as much fun as doing it over an open fire in the garden (and they don't taste as good).

 Want to bring your fire pit into the heart of the action?
 Choose a traditional fire bowl with a raised stand and the flames will be closer to eye level when you're sitting down around it.
 We love the rust effect of this fire pit as it brings extra character to the patio space.